 With a medical exam and blood/urine analysis in the picture, along with reports from the MIB and Prescription database, an applicant can be offered the lowest possible rates available as long as they are in excellent health and comfortably within the limits of the insurer’s height and weight guidelines.

-Why Insurers Offer No-Exam Life Insurance Policies
+Why Insurers Offer Life Insurance without a Medical Exam

-Adam Erlebacher, CEO and co-founder of Fabric, an online insurance platform, explains that “the key reason is convenience for the consumer.”
+Adam Erlebacher, CEO and co-founder of Fabric, an online insurance platform, explains that “the key reason is the convenience for the consumer.”
 Haven Life’s Laura Boylan explains that this shift away from medical exams allows applicants to purchase life insurance faster and easier.

 Additionally, providers save money and generate more business by eliminating the medical exams associated with purchasing life insurance.
 Normally, the insurance company pays for an applicant’s medical exam.
 Therefore, by eliminating the medical exam, the cost of underwriting is reduced.
 This is actually great for business too because those not wanting to be hassled with a medical exam are more likely to apply for coverage.